broadinstitute/SpliceAI-lookup/README.md

 but these messages can be ignored, and subsequent queries will run faster.

-If you would like to run your own API instance on Google Cloud instead of locally, see the [build_and_deploy.py](https://github.com/broadinstitute/SpliceAI-lookup/blob/master/google_cloud_run_services/build_and_deploy.py#L224-L238) script which we use to deploy and update the SpliceAI-lookup API on [Google Cloud Run](https://cloud.google.com/run?hl=en), and submit a GitHub issue if you have questions.
+If you would like to run your own API instance on Google Cloud instead of locally, see the [build_and_deploy.py](https://github.com/broadinstitute/SpliceAI-lookup/blob/master/google_cloud_run_services/build_and_deploy.py#L224-L238) script which we use to deploy and update the SpliceAI-lookup API on [Google Cloud Run](https://cloud.google.com/run?hl=en).
+Submit a GitHub issue if you have any questions.

 ---
 #### For Developers